 More About Extending A Car Warranty

 When buying a new car you will automatically be given a manufacturer’s warranty.
 The Manufacturer’s warranty can be valid for a period of between one and three years.
-Now there is a point which can often cause confusion so here is our chance to clarify for you.
-Under a standard manufacturers warranty you are free to get your car serviced at any service station / garage in the UK and still benefit from the manufacturer’s new car warranty, providing the service is carried out to the car manufacturer’s recommendations and you have informed the policy provider who you will be using.
+Now there is a point that can often cause confusion so here is our chance to clarify for you.
+Under a standard manufacturers warranty, you are free to get your car serviced at any service station/garage in the UK and still benefit from the manufacturer’s new car warranty, providing the service is carried out to the car manufacturer’s recommendations and you have informed the policy provider who you will be using.

-A used car dealership could also offer a warranty which extends a two year warranty to three years for you.
+A used car dealership could also offer a warranty that extends a two-year warranty to three years for you.
 Such a dealer based warranty may have many more restrictions in the small print over the original manufacturer’s warranty, so be aware of this.
 Some of the restrictions could be things like limiting the mileage to a maximum of 60 000 miles or that services must be done by the same dealer who has given you the warranty.